Lance1234566/Rockbuster-Stealth-LLC-Market-Analysis-using-SQL/README.md

 ● Provide actionable recommendations to optimize the transition to an online streaming service.

-## Key Inquiries
-● How are customers distributed across different countries and what is the total revenue generated in each of these countries?

-● Who are the top individual spenders among all customers?

-● What are the most popular genres?

-● Does the availability of movies in certain genres correlate with higher revenue or rental rates?

-● How can we extrapolate these insights to improve upon the current Rockbuster business model?

 ## Key Features
 ● Data Extraction and Transformation: Extract and transform rental data from Rockbuster Stealth's legacy systems using SQL.